Property Assessment Roll

 - Accompanied by the sum of money provided for in By-law 1711.

-Instructions for submitting an application for review can be found on the reverse side of your tax bill.
+Instructions for submitting an application for review can be found on the reverse side of your assessment notice.